 Alongside the increasing trend of consumption, this can explain the increase in the generation-consumption gap, and why electricity generation growth has been unable to match demand growth, despite the improved hydropower generation capacity (beginning in August 2018 to August 2019 four seasonal2 and five small3 HPPs began to a contribute 3.5% of the total electricity generation during the summer season).

 While lower precipitation last year may simply indicate a temporary crisis for the power system, it is important to consider that climate change is a core challenge for the modern world.
 According to the 2018 Global Climate Summary of the National Center for Environment Information (NOAA), the combined land and ocean temperature has increased at an average rate of 0.07°C/0.13°F per decade since 1880; however, the average increase since 1981 (0.17°C/0.31°F) is more than twice as great.
-In future predictions, it is estimated that that by 2020 the global surface temperature will be more than 0.5°C (0.9°F) warmer than the 1986-2005 average, regardless of which carbon dioxide emissions pathways the world follows.
+In future predictions, it is estimated that by 2020 the global surface temperature will be more than 0.5°C (0.9°F) warmer than the 1986-2005 average, regardless of which carbon dioxide emissions pathways the world follows.
 Increased temperatures are expected to be reflected in a low concentration of water, drier days, and decreased generation potential.
-These factors create unfavorable conditions for countries who depend substantially on hydropower resources.
-As the major share of the total capacity of planned energy projects in Georgia originate from HPPs, recent developments ring a warning bell that should not be ignored by policymakers.
+These factors create unfavorable conditions for countries that depend substantially on hydropower resources.
+As the major share of the total capacity of planned energy projects in Georgia originates from HPPs, recent developments ring a warning bell that should not be ignored by policymakers.
 As the country’s energy security must be maintained and strengthened, it is worth placing greater attention on other renewable energy sources, as well as policies to increase energy efficiency.

 The new trend has significant implications for the evolution of Georgia’s energy security.
 A country is considered energy secure if it has secure access to the energy necessary to satisfy its consumption needs at relatively cheap prices.
 The security of access is at its highest when a country is self-sufficient.
 In the absence of self-sufficiency, the security of access can be increased by relying on a variable portfolio of suppliers.
 In the case of electricity, security would be achieved by minimizing the necessary imports of electricity and of fuel for thermal power plants (TPPs).
 The TPP generation and import of electricity over the last two summer periods (Figure 3)4 shows that the widening electricity generation-consumption gap has been filled with increased TPP production and with surged imports, thereby resulting in a reduction in the country’s energy security.
 Unfortunately, the Georgian portfolio of suppliers is still relatively concentrated.